noctisforme/BayesianParameterInferenceForEpithelialMechanics/README.md

 Using a input file that contains the information about detected vertices, edges, cells, and coordinates of cell vertices from an image of epithelial tissue, one can use the scripts to perform non-hierarchical Bayesian parameter inference with "BayesParameterEstimation.py", or hierarchical Bayesian parameter inference with "HBayesParameterEstimation.py".

+The input file can be extracted using ["GetVertexPlugin"](https://github.com/Sugimuralab/GetVertexPlugin) in Fiji/ImageJ.

 ## Requirement

 * pymc3==3.11.4